junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 The rest of them laugh.
 Another adds loudly, "We'll make sure to leave you a piece!"
 Followed by a clanking metal sound.

-Dean swallows, glancing back at Castiel.
+Dean winces at the sound and the words, glancing back at the angel.

 "Castiel --" he starts, voice low and eager.
 "I can't --"